Grazen0/userlogin/en/faq.md

 <hr />

-## I changed the config, but no changes are taking effect!
+## I changed the config, but no changes are taking effect

 Make sure to use the `/ul reload` command for config changes to take effect.
 If that doesn't work, check the server console for any errors.